Salatiga: Cuisine

+Dishes of the city include Ronde Sekoteng Jago, Tumpang Koyor, Enting enting gepuk, and Keripik Paru.
-Ronde Sekoteng Jago

-This dessert is one of the most popular dishes in Salatiga.
-Ronde sekoteng jago is made of 9 different ingredients which consist of ginger, sugar, ronde (sticky rice ball filled with crushed peanut), dried fruits, sagu delima (tapioca pearl), kolang-kaling (sugar palm fruit), and seaweed.
-That variety of ingredients makes ronde sekoteng jago a unique, delicious and popular choice.
+Ronde Sekoteng Jago is a dessert eaten in Salatiga, made of ginger, sugar, ronde (sticky rice ball filled with crushed peanut), dried fruits, sagu delima (tapioca pearl), kolang-kaling (sugar palm fruit), and seaweed.

-Tumpang Koyor

-Tumpang Koyor is an original food from Salatiga that is loved and enjoyed by locals.
+Enting enting gepuk is a light food/snack that has peanuts as its main ingredient.
+Enting Enting Gepuk has a triangular prism shape, and is wrapped in paper.
+The flavor is sweet and a little savory, with a crunchy and crumbly texture.
 Tumpang Koyor is made from beef and brisket fat and cooked with various spices.
-Tumpang Koyor is a popular dish in Salatiga, therefore, you can easily find tumpang koyor anywhere in Salatiga.
-The price of one portion of tumpang koyor is around Rp 15,000 – Rp 35,000.

-Enting Enting Gepuk

-Enting enting gepuk is an original, and unique light food/snack from Salatiga.
-Enting Enting Gepuk featured peanuts as its main ingredient.
-Enting Enting Gepuk in its triangular prism shape, and wrapped in paper is a Salatiga specialty.
-The flavor of it is sweet, tasty, a little savory, with a crunchy and crumbly texture, and the distinctive taste of peanut is very dominant.

-Keripik Paru

-Keripik Paru is a popular snack from Salatiga that is loved by Javanese people.
-Keripik Paru can be categorized as snack as well as a side dish.
-Keripik Paru is made from cow’s lung that has been thinly sliced then fried in a seasoned flour.
-People might be tricked by the appearance keripik paru before they taste its delicious savory flavor.
+Keripik Paru is a savory dish eaten as a snack and side dish.
+It is made from cow's lung that has been thinly sliced then fried in a seasoned flour.

 Government Office

 Mayor's Office (Kantor Walikota) is located on Jl.
 Letjen Sukowati No. 74, Salatiga, Jawa Tengah, 50724.